 In addition to his cookware company, Stanley also owns Meyer Solar and as expected their estate property is entirely run by solar power.
 A good sized pond is also on the property that is both creek and spring fed and provides for the vineyard’s water needs.

 Note the labels on all their wine, you won’t see these from many producers in the valley – they are silk screened in 24k gold.
 Hestan currently produces about 6000 cases between the three wines.
 You can find their wine locally at ACME Fine Wine Shop and Dean & Deluca, both located in St. Helena.

-We initially visited the vineyard estate property for our first tasting but then Hestan built from scratch and opened a beautiful new stand alone tasting room in Yountville in mid 2013 and we revisited this location.
+We initially visited the vineyard estate property for our first tasting but then Hestan built from scratch and opened a beautiful new stand alone tasting room in Yountville in mid 2013 and we also visited this location.
 The space is located slightly north of Bouchon Restaurant and just down the street from the French Laundry.
 The architectural firm, San Francisco Bay Area based Essalat Architects were long known for their residential homes; this was the first commercial building they designed.
 Despite its diminutive stature, it is visually intriguing and aesthetically pleasing to the eye.
-The building even incorporates a nod of appreciation to their cookware company (ie the copper siding on the building which was bright golden when the tasting room opened but has since faded over time due to the elements).
+The building even incorporates a nod of appreciation to their cookware company (IE the copper siding on the building which was bright golden when the tasting room opened but has since significantly faded over time due to the elements).